nawabahmadreshi/documentation/pages/marketing-channels/facebook-platform-ads.md

 {% protip title="Optional: Ad formats with Multiple Links" %}

-Some ad formats such as Carousel format can handle multiple deep links.
+Some ad formats such as the Carousel format can handle multiple deep links.
 To have link performance data on each image or component of the advertisement, create multiple Branch Ad links to be used in each part of the multiple link advertisement format.
 This format is useful if you want to drive customers to different content pieces or products.

 {% endprotip %}